The set tag or set value widget assigns a value to a specified question or variable. It's typically used to store values for skipped questions.

 7. Yoga

-condition: countChecked($Q3) == 1
+showif: countChecked($Q3) > 1

 rowsfrom: Q3

-Combining two tables' data into one
+Combining two tables' data into one with a 'set value' widget

 The tables are split for a better respondent experience, but the client needs a single table for analysis.
-A block loops through a set value
+A block loops through a set value widget, using the value tag to pull answers from Q7_1 or Q7_2.
+If a value is found, it is stored in the hidden table for that row.

 set list: BRANDS